During 2017, we published a lot of posts on the blog – you would be forgiven for missing a few.

 This post was written way back in January of last year, so if you missed out on that, why not download some 12 bar blues lesson plans right here?
-Just enter your email address and you’re all set.
+Just enter your email address below and you’re all set.

 Okay, so you have used Tim’s No Book Beginners course and now you’re moving to using a piano method book.

 When you introduce a piano method book, it doesn’t mean you have to abandon other creative ways to teach.
 You can incorporate the method book creatively to ensure your students continue to enjoy lessons.

 Another course we released this year was on group piano teaching.